Myles-Willis/automotive-trends-and-efficiency-analysis/README.md

 # automotive-trends-and-efficiency-analysis
-Project based in Python offering some analysis and visualization of vehicle emission data from 1984 to 2022
+Data Science project based in Python offering some analysis and visualization of vehicle emission data from 1984 to 2022

 The data used is sourced from https://www.fueleconomy.gov/feg/ws/ under the U.S Department of Energy.